-Questions about query letter follow-up surface regularly by email, social media or from travel writers at a conference.
+These query letter tips are related to followup and tracking - questions that come up regularly by email, social media or from travel writers at a conference.

 The first question recently appeared on my Facebook page.
 It came from a novice travel writer named Mary.
 Her questions and my answer spurred some interesting discussion with another one of my freelance writing friends, as you’ll see in the dialog below:

 “I'm getting ready to send follow-up letters for some queries I sent 4 weeks ago.
 Can you offer some advice?
 Should I include the original query?
 What would you suggest as an opener?

 “Hi Mary - I never have to do follow-up letters or emails.
 I sell 90% of my stories on my first round of queries, so I never bother sending follow-ups.
 I’ve always considered follow-ups a waste of time.

 If an editor has not responded to your query within 4-6 weeks of receiving it, he or she is probably not interested in the story.
 Sorry that I can't be of more help to you.”

 But that wasn't the end of it.
 One of my freelance travel writer friends also responded:

 “I follow up on all my pitches after two weeks and get most of my assignments after following up.
 I do include the original query and just a short note.
 Something like, "About two weeks ago I sent you the following query about _______.
 Are you still considering it?"”

 I was amazed to read this.
 So, I questioned my writer friend for more details.